Entry and exit

 Take prescription medicine with you so you remain in good health.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
-If you arrive without a prescription for medication you're carrying, you could be refused entry or prosecuted.
+Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.
+If you arrive without a prescription for your medication, you could be refused entry or prosecuted.

 There is some transmission of Zika virus in Belize.
-If you are pregnant, discuss any travel plans with your doctor and consider deferring non-essential travel to affected areas.
+If you're pregnant, discuss any travel plans with your doctor and consider deferring non-essential travel to affected areas.

 Local transmission of chikungunya occurs and the number of cases is increasing.
 Malaria is a risk throughout the year in all areas except Belize City.
-Other insect and mosquito-borne diseases (including Chagas' disease, leishmaniasis, dengue fever and chikungunya) are also a risk to travellers, particularly during the wet season (April to November).
+Other insect and mosquito-borne diseases (including Chagas' disease, leishmaniosis and dengue fever) are also a risk to travellers, particularly during the wet season (April to November).